Raj Panjabi

+Raj Panjabi (born February 3, 1981) is an American physician, entrepreneur, professor and former White House official.

+Panjabi served in the Biden-Harris Administration from 2021 - 2023.
+President Joe Biden appointed Panjabi as White House Senior Director for Global Health Security and Biodefense on the United States National Security Council.
+Previously, President Joe Biden appointed Panjabi as the 3rd U.S. Global Malaria Coordinator to lead the U.S. President's Malaria Initiative.

 Dr. Panjabi was named as one of the TIME 100 Most Influential People in the World in 2016, one of TIME's 50 Most Influential People in Health Care in 2018, received the 2017 TED Prize, and was listed as one of the World's 50 Greatest Leaders by Fortune in 2015 and in 2017.

-Panjabi is the co-founder and former CEO of Last Mile Health and has served as Assistant Professor of Medicine at Harvard Medical School and Brigham and Women's Hospital, visiting faculty at Harvard's Kennedy School of Government, and Advisor to former President Ellen Johnson Sirleaf, Co-Chair (with former Prime Minister Helen Clark) of the Independent Panel for Pandemic Preparedness and Response.
-The Independent Panel was charged with publishing a landmark independent, impartial and comprehensive review of the global COVID-19 response and recommendations to prevent the next pandemic.
+Panjabi is the co-founder and former CEO of Last Mile Health and has served as Assistant Professor of Medicine at Harvard Medical School (part-time) and Brigham and Women's Hospital, visiting faculty at Harvard's Kennedy School of Government, and Advisor to former Liberian President Ellen Johnson Sirleaf, co-chair (with former New Zealand Prime Minister Helen Clark) of the Independent Panel for Pandemic Preparedness and Response.

 Early life and education

-Panjabi's grandparents were refugees from Sindh Province following the British Partition of India and Pakistan in 1947, resettling in Mumbai and Indore in India.
-A generation later, Panjabi's parents migrated to West Africa, where Panjabi was born and raised in Monrovia, Liberia.
-After civil war broke out in Liberia in 1989, Panjabi, at age nine, and his family fled on a rescue cargo plane to Sierra Leone and eventually sought asylum in the United States, resettling initially with a host family in High Point, North Carolina.
+Panjabi's grandparents were ethnic-Sindhi refugees from Sind Province in modern-day Pakistan following the Partition of India in 1947, resettling in Mumbai and Indore.
+A generation later, Panjabi's parents migrated to Liberia, where Panjabi was born and raised.
+After civil war broke out in Liberia in 1989, Panjabi, at age nine, and his family fled on a rescue cargo plane to Sierra Leone and eventually sought refuge in the United States, resettling initially with a host family in High Point, North Carolina.

-Panjabi graduated with bachelor and medical degrees from the University of North Carolina School at Chapel Hill and received a Masters of Public Health in epidemiology from the Johns Hopkins Bloomberg School of Public Health.
+Panjabi graduated with a bachelor's degree and MD from the University of North Carolina School at Chapel Hill and received a Masters of Public Health in epidemiology from the Johns Hopkins Bloomberg School of Public Health.
 He was a Clinical Fellow at Harvard Medical School, and trained in internal medicine and primary care at the Massachusetts General Hospital.

-In the United States, Panjabi trained and worked as a clinical provider in community health systems in rural Alaska, North Carolina and Massachusetts.